pklaric22/WEB-Luxxury-Zagreb/README.md

 # WEB-Luxxury-Zagreb
-## Opis
+## Description

 This web site, implemented as a web store for the sale of luxury watches, was the final project at the Ruđer Bošković Technical School, where I obtained the title of Computer Technician.

-## Korištene tehnologije
+## Technologies used
 * HTML 5
 * CSS
 * PHP
 * JavaScript

-## Svi file-ovi su priloženi u folderu Luxxury Zagreb
+## All files are attached in the Luxxury Zagreb folder
-## Dizajn i izgled web trgovine može se provjeriti u Završni rad - Inernetski dućan - Klarić.pdf
+## The design and appearance of the web store can be viewed in Završni rad - Inernetski dućan - Klarić.pdf